element-hq/element-web/docs/review.md

 ### Workflow

+* Authors should request review from riot-web team by default (if someone on the team is clearly the expert in an area, a direct review request to them may be more appropriate)
+* Reviewers should remove the team review request and request review from themselves when starting a review to avoid double review
 * Authors should link to other layers of their PR in their PR before requesting review.
 Reviewers might be coming from different places and could miss other required PRs.